 Everyone can picture their ideal home.
 If you haven’t thoroughly prepared yourself prior to viewing houses, chances are you will find what you think is your ideal home, and will wind up paying too much for it.

 It is essential to treat the buying process in a slightly detached manner.
 Those who fall in love with houses usually pay too much.

 Visit your lending institution prior to shopping.
 Be sure to get a mortgage commitment in writing.
-Being pre-approved gives you a solid price range, and lets your Realtor® and potential sellers know that you are serious and not just a browser.
+Being pre-approved gives you a solid price range, and lets your REALTOR® and potential sellers know you are serious and not just a browser.

 The more you share with your Realtor®, the better he or she will be able to represent you.
 Letting your representative know exactly what you’re looking for, in terms of needs/wants, price range, and location, can eliminate unnecessary trips to unsuitable homes and that focus can help ensure that you wind up in the right home.

 5. Location, location, location

 It’s still true.
 The desirability and resale value of your home depend on location more than any other factor.
 People want a desirable community that includes character, quality of schools, access to work, major transportation arteries, recreational facilities, etc.